matloff/fasteR/README.md

 Again, there is a lot more one can do than the following, but we'll stick to the absolute basics.

+Note the pane in the lower-left portion of the RStudio screen.
+By default, that is the Console pane, containing the usual R '>' prompt.
+You can use it just as we have throughout this tutorial.
+Note too that this is where your R output will appear.

 Everything here involves files, where we store our R code (*scripts*).

 **creating a new code file:**  File | New File | R Script will create an